-75 NL-UK Stories - Dutch language
+75 NL-UK Stories - Dutch language and tradition

 Sometimes when I am training a group of international scientists or face-timing my family in the UK, their faces go blank, usually followed by a silence where there should be a response.
 What has happened is that I have switched languages from English into Dutch without realising.
 This usually happens as a result of what I call trigger words, words that are either very difficult to translate, like uitstraling, or represent a very Dutch concept like kennismakingsgesprek.